rbuchberger/objective_elements/README.md

 ## Usage

-There are 2 classes: `SingleTag` is the base class, and `DoubleTag` inherits from it.
+There are 2 classes you care about: `SingleTag` is the base class, and `DoubleTag` inherits from it.
 A `SingleTag` is a self-closing tag, meaning it has no content and no closing tag.
 A `DoubleTag` is the other kind.

+### Attributes
+Attributes are their own class, and can be accessed by the `.attributes` method on both single and double tags.
+Important methods:

+` << (attribute)` - Add new attributes, can accept a hash or a string.
+Hash keys will be converted to symbols if they are not already, and values will be split on spaces into an array if they are not already.
+Attributes can also be given as a string in the standard HTML syntax (`class="myclass" id="my-id"`).  **Every other method which adds attributes in some way, calls this method**.
+This means that any time you are adding attributes, you can use any format which this method understands.

+`.delete(attribute)` - Delete one or more attributes.
+Accepts a string, symbol, or an array of strings and/or symbols.

+`.replace(attribute)` - Replaces one or more attributes and values.

+`.content[:attribute_name]` - Retrieve the content for a given attribute, as an array of strings.
+Must be a symbol.
+You'll mostly need this when you don't know which attribute you need ahead of ti me, or to access class and method attributes because you can't use the methods below:

+`.content[:attribute_name] = ` - Don't do it.
+Use `<<` or `.replace`.

+`.(attribute_name)` - Convenience method/syntactic sugar: Returns the value of a given attribute name, as a space-separated string.
+This relies on method_missing, which means that any overlap with already existing methods won't work.  **You can't access `class` or `method` html attributes this way, because basic objects in ruby already have those methods.**

+`.(attribute_name) = value` - Same as above.
+Equivalent to `.replace(attribute)`.
+Interestingly,
+`method = ` and `class = ` both work (`.class` is defined on the basic object class, but `.class=` is not.).
+That said, you probably shouldn't use them because it will be confusing to understand later.

 ### SingleTag Properties: